spryker/spryker-docs/docs/scos/dev/back-end-development/yves/modular-frontend.md

 {% info_block infoBox %}

-As an example, we consider Product Detail Page as one Page module which is responsible for displaying products and their basic information.
+As an example, let's consider the product detail page as a one-page module that is responsible for displaying products and their basic information.

 {% endinfo_block %}